aguo795-ime/making-journal/journal-pages/week-02.md

 <p align="center"> <img src="../assets/week-02/Week2 img2.png" width="800"> <br> <sub>Figure 2.
 Modified composition with a full white circle and a black–red background to strengthen visual hierarchy.</sub> </p>

 For this task, I introduced interaction by adding a button that changes the colour of the circle when clicked.
 I also explored dividing the background into two contrasting sections using black and red to strengthen visual contrast.
-This activity showed how simple DOM elements such as buttons can make static graphics more responsive and engaging for users.This helped me understand how even minimal interaction can shift a composition from being purely observational to participatory.
+This activity showed how simple DOM elements such as buttons can make static graphics more responsive and engaging for users.
+This helped me understand how even minimal interaction can shift a composition from being purely observational to participatory.

 ### Activity 3: Vibe Coding with AI Assistance

 <p align="center"> <img src="../assets/week-02/Week2 img3.png" width="800"> <br> <sub>Figure 3.
 Interactive sketch where button input changes the colour of the circle dynamically.</sub> </p>

 In this experiment, I used AI assistance to help generate and adjust p5.js code for creating interactive visual outputs.
 By testing different variations of shapes and colour changes, I learned how coding instructions affect visual behaviour.
 This process helped me understand how AI tools can support creative coding by suggesting solutions and speeding up experimentation.
+This experiment also helped me understand how AI can support rapid prototyping during early-stage interaction design rather than replacing the creative decision-making process.

+### Activity 4: Translating Analogue Drawing into Code
 <p align="center"> <img src="../assets/week-02/Week2 img4.png" width="800"> <br> <sub>Figure 4.
 Iterative exploration of multiple coloured elements to test variation and responsiveness in the visual system.</sub> </p>

 In this independent study task, I translated my hand-drawn data portrait from Week 01 into an interactive p5.js sketch.
 Instead of presenting the data as a fixed visual composition, I explored how interaction could allow viewers to experience variations in the data through colour and positional changes.